Where to Stay in Germany: My Best Picks

 Munich

-In Munich, we scored an excellent deal at the Hilton Munich Park.
+In Munich, I scored an excellent deal at the Hilton Munich Park.
 Sometimes, you can find surprisingly reasonable rates at Hilton properties.
 I’m not sure why.

-We enjoyed a large room that overlooked the English Garden.
-The hotel is a 14-minute tram ride from the Marienplatz and includes an indoor pool and possibly the largest breakfast buffet I’ve ever seen in Europe.
+I enjoyed a large room that overlooked the English Garden.
+The hotel is a 14-minute tram ride from the Marienplatz and features an indoor pool and possibly the largest breakfast buffet I’ve ever seen in Europe.

 Tours & Tickets in Germany